Get Your Tax Forms

 If You Don’t Receive a W-2

-If you don't receive your W-2 by January 31, the IRS recommends contacting your employer.
-If that doesn’t work, follow these other steps from the IRS to ensure you can file your taxes on time.
+If you don't receive your W-2 by January 31, inform your employer.
+If that doesn’t work, follow these other steps to get your W-2.

 If Your W-2 is Incorrect

-If your W-2 is incorrect, follow these guidelines for contacting the IRS for help.
+If your W-2 is incorrect, follow these guidelines to get a corrected one.

 Help for Employers

 The IRS offers resources on where, when and how employers can file W-2 forms for employees.

 Businesses and government agencies use 1099 forms to report various types of income other than wages, salaries, and tips to the Internal Revenue Service (IRS).
 Learn about the types of Form 1099, what to do if you notice any errors, and how to get a copy if you didn’t receive one.

 - Any of the reported income or information on your form is incorrect

 - You did not receive your Form 1099